giovanni-lucarelli/sparsematrix/README.md

 Additionally implementing this method, we didn't know how to throw an error whenever a zero value is assigned.

-As a solution, we introduced the 'add_value()' method, whic is a safer way to solve these problems.
+As a solution, we introduced the 'add_value()' method, which is a safer way to solve these problems.

 ## References